hs2573/Multimodal-and-Multi-label-Decsion-Making/README.md

 Evaluation: Accuracy, confusion matrices, and classification reports for train and test sets.

+Note: For sleep stage classification, a pre-trained shallow neural network (PT-Shallow NN) is used to achieve optimal performance, while the sleep disorder model is trained from scratch.

+# Validation Data

+The pipeline supports validation data ({modality}_val_data_{stage,disorder}.csv), but it is not used in the final SNN training.
+To include validation data, modify fully_connect_probability_vectors.py to generate val_data_combined.csv and update SNN_final_decision_maker.py to include validation during training.

-Expected Results
+# Expected Results

 Based on Cheng, Y.-H.; Lech, M.; Wilkinson, R.H.
 Simultaneous Sleep Stage and Sleep Disorder Detection from Multimodal Sensors Using Deep Learning.
-Sensors 2023, 23, 3468:
+Sensors 2023, 23, 3468 (Table 6):

+Sleep Stage Classification:

+Accuracy: 94.34% using a pre-trained shallow neural network (PT-Shallow NN).

+Improved by approximately 4% compared to the multimodal-only approach (MML-DMS1).

+The trained-from-scratch shallow NN achieved only 84.89% accuracy, necessitating pre-training.

+Sleep Disorder Classification:

+Accuracy: 99.09% using a shallow neural network trained from scratch.

+Improved by approximately 1% compared to the multimodal-only approach (MML-DMS1).

+Performance Insights:

+The combined multimodal and multilabel approach (MML-DMS2) is more robust to data imbalances across categories compared to single-modality (Experiment 1) and multimodal-only (Experiment 2) approaches.

+Sleep stage classification is more challenging than sleep disorder classification, resulting in slightly lower accuracy.

+Confusion matrices (Figure 7) show high classification accuracy for individual categories compared to single-modality results (Figure 5).

+F1 scores are improved compared to MML-DMS1, indicating better handling of imbalanced data.

+Outputs:

+Confusion matrices and classification reports for stage (R, S1, S2, S3, S4, W) and disorder (B, I, N, Na, Nf, P, Rb, S) are printed to the console.

+Best models saved as results/second_level_model/best_model_{stage,disorder}.h5.

+# Citation

+If you use this code, please cite:

+Cheng, Y.-H.; Lech, M.; Wilkinson, R.H.
+Simultaneous Sleep Stage and Sleep Disorder Detection from Multimodal Sensors Using Deep Learning.
+Sensors 2023, 23, 3468. https://doi.org/10.3390/s23073468

+# Contact

+For issues or questions, please open a GitHub issue or contact the repository owner.